Everything Game of Thrones has taught us about incest

 Unlikely as it might seem from a viewing of Game of Thrones, humans are generally strongly disinclined – more so than other mammals – to have sex with their immediate family members.
 “It’s interesting how that evolved,” says Balding.
 “It’s not really well understood how that resistance happens, but it definitely does happen.”

-As for the coefficient, a brother-sister pair will have an inbreeding coefficient of 0.5, or 50%.
-Even in dogs, says Balding, “anything bigger than 10% is considered kind of bad news.”
+As for the coefficient, a brother-sister pair will have an inbreeding coefficient of 0.5, or 50 per cent.
+Even in dogs, says Balding, “anything bigger than 10 per cent is considered kind of bad news.”
 Then again, no human is entirely unrelated to another.
 “Eventually, if you go back far enough,” Balding tells me, “you and I will have ancestors in common.”

 Register for free to continue reading